-Enter Cash Compensation: Enter the sum of gross salary, gross wages, gross tips, gross commissions, paid leave (vacation, family, medical or sick leave, not including leave covered by the Families First Coronavirus Response Act), and allowances for dismissal or separation paid or incurred during the covered period or the alternative payroll covered period.
+Enter Cash Compensation: Enter the sum of gross salary, gross wages, gross tips, gross commissions, paid leave (vacation, family, medical or sick leave, not including leave covered by the Families First Coronavirus Response Act), and allowances for dismissal or separation paid or incurred during the covered period.

 Important: The application clarifies that: “For each individual employee, the total amount of cash compensation eligible for forgiveness may not exceed an annual salary of $100,000, as prorated for the covered period.
 For an 8-week Covered Period, that total is $15,385.
 For a 24-week Covered Period, that total is $46,154.

 FTE Reduction Exceptions:

-Do you see the grey box in Table 1 on the application that says “FTE Reduction Exceptions?”
+Do you see the grey box in Table 1 on the application (page 4) that says “FTE Reduction Exceptions?”
 This is essentially where you identify employees who could not or would not return to work so you (ideally) won’t be penalized with a reduction in forgiveness.

 Specifically, here you indicate the FTE of:

-- Any employees who during the Covered Period or the Alternative Payroll Covered Period (a) were fired for cause, (b) voluntarily resigned, or (c) voluntarily requested and received a reduction of their hours.
+- Any employees who during the Covered Period were fired for cause, (b) voluntarily resigned, or (c) voluntarily requested and received a reduction of their hours.

 In all of these cases, include these FTEs on this line only if the position was not filled by a new employee.
 Any FTE reductions in these cases do not reduce the borrower’s loan forgiveness.